RedHatInsights/backstage-plugin-ldap-dynamic/README.md

 The build script will show the integrity sha.
 The plugin tarball will be under `plugins/catalog-backend-module-ldap/dist-dynamic`

 ### Config:
-In your dynamic plugins config:
+To add the plugin and provide the config you'd add something like the following in your dynamic plugins YAML:
 ```yaml
   - package: "https://github.com/RedHatInsights/backstage-plugin-ldap-dynamic/releases/download/0.5.34-dynamic.DEV/backstage-plugin-catalog-backend-module-ldap-dynamic-0.5.34-dynamic.XXX.tgz"
     integrity: "sha256-bqQ04rkA62X+SfDAZ22EJcqBzGaz+nTSK4FaZQQ/0KY="